mkelley/cometutils/README.md

 Cometutils
 ==========

-An Astropy (http://astropy.org/) compatible package for working with cometary data.
+*Cometutils* was intended to be an Astropy (http://astropy.org/) compatible package for working with cometary data.
+Instead, development will go forward with `sbpy`, currently at https://github.com/mommermi/sbpy.

-So far, this package does nothing.
+This package does nothing.
 See the Wiki for some ideas and planning.
-Contributions will be welcome once work begins in earnest (potentially second-half of 2017?).
-Coordination with Asteroidpy (https://github.com/mommermi/asteroidpy) is mandatory.

 License